 Where we stayed in Noumea

-When my family got reunited, we booked a nice 3-bedroom apartment at the Hilton La Promenade in Anse Vata* was a more luxurious option with a 3-bedroom apartment that is often cheaper than booking three separate rooms elsewhere!
-And we had a kitchen, a living room and a balcony with sea views.
-We loved it.
+When I travelled to New Caledonia with my family, we found the Hilton La Promenade in Anse Vata* was a more luxurious option with a 3-bedroom apartment that is often cheaper than booking three separate rooms elsewhere.
+We had a kitchen, a living room and a balcony with sea views.

 Near the Hilton, the Ramada* was also a nice hotel with sea views, although it wasn’t as good as the Hilton.
 Even with a good deal, it was expensive for a couple, but we got lucky to be upgraded to a bigger apartment.
 There is a 360-restaurant at the top with great views of Noumea and the lagoon.

 Where is Noumea, the capital of New Caledonia?

-Noumea is the major city and the capital of New Caledonia.
-More than 75% of the total population of New Caledonia lives there.
-It is located on the biggest island, La Grande Terre.
-Noumea has an international airport (Tontouta) with direct flights to cities in Australia (including Brisbane, Sydney, and Melbourne) as well as several other locations in Asia and Oceania.
+Noumea serves as both the major city and the capital of New Caledonia, with over 75% of the total population of the country residing there.
+Located on the largest island, La Grande Terre, Noumea has an international airport (Tontouta) that offers direct flights to cities in Australia (including Brisbane, Sydney, and Melbourne) as well as several other locations in Asia and Oceania.

 What do you think are the best things to do in Noumea?
 Please leave a comment below to share your experience!